 Gifting space to Christian Eriksen was akin to leaving your car door open and the keys in the ignition when you hear a robber is on the prowl.
 Risks had to be taken but this one seemed woefully miscalculated – especially as the player introduced in the hope of giving Ireland supremacy out wide was Aiden McGeady.

-Oliver Kay of The Times led his report by musing on the genius of Christian Eriksen:
+Oliver Kay of led his report by musing on the genius of Christian Eriksen:

 On the eve of this date with destiny, Martin O’Neill warned his Ireland team that they must not “die wondering”.
 They did not.
 To suggest they did would be to ignore the reality of this World Cup play-off, which is that they were totally out-thought and outclassed by a Denmark side dancing to the tune of the wonderful Christian Eriksen.

-And finally, Miguel Delaney of The Independent argues that the benefits of O'Neill's management brought with it some negatives, laid bare against Denmark:
+And finally, Miguel Delaney of argues that the benefits of O'Neill's management brought with it some negatives, laid bare against Denmark:

 As we have seen in the more disparate world of international football, old-fashioned emotion-based motivation - and the club-level cohesion it can create in terms of spirit - can have a powerful effect.
 This is a great quality.
 It has also has a finite point, as was proven against Denmark.
 This is a potential great weakness.